-These charges vary from country to country depending on the markets and the type of transaction involved.
-Transaction charges accrue at the time the transactions are effected and are payable as soon as is reasonably practicable, and in any event not later than the last Business Day of the month when such charges arose or as otherwise agreed between the Depositary and the ACD.
-Custody charges accrue and are payable as agreed from time to time by the ACD and the Depositary.
 In addition, charges may be applied for cash payments, currency conversion, corporate actions and other incidental expenses.
 Details are available on request.

-22.4.5 The Depositary will also be paid out of the property attributable to the Company, expenses properly incurred in the performance of, or arranging the performance of, functions conferred on it by the

-Depositary Agreement, the Regulations or by the general law including but not limited to:

-- (i) the acquisition holding and disposal of property; - the collection and distribution to shareholders of dividends, interest and any other income; - (iii) the maintenance of distribution accounts; - (iv) the conversion of foreign currency; - (v) registration of assets in the name of the Depositary or its nominee or agents; - (vi) borrowings, stocklending or other permitted transactions; - (vii) communications with any parties (including telex, facsimile, SWIFT and electronic mail); - (viii) taxation matters; - (ix) insurance matters;

-- (x) costs relating to banking and banking transactions; - (xi) preparation of the Depositary's annual report; - (xii) taking professional advice; - (xiii) conducting legal proceedings; - (xiv) the convening and/or attendance at meetings of shareholders; and - (xv) modification of the Instrument of Incorporation, Prospectus, and negotiation and/or modification of the Depositary Agreement and any other agreement entered into between the Depositary and its delegates. - 22.4.6 The Depositary shall be entitled to recover its fees, charges and expenses when the relevant transaction or other dealing is effected or relevant service is provided or as may otherwise be agreed between the Depositary and the Company or the ACD. - 22.4.7 On a winding up of the Company or the redemption of a class of shares, the Depositary will be entitled to its pro rata fees, charges and expenses to the date of winding up, the termination, or the redemption (as appropriate) and any additional expenses necessarily realised in settling or receiving any outstanding obligations.
-No compensation for loss of office is provided for in the agreement with the Depositary.

-- 22.4.8 Any value added tax on any fees, charges or expenses payable to the Depositary will be added to such fees, charges or expenses. - 22.4.9 In each such case such expenses and disbursements will also be payable if incurred by any person (including the ACD or any associate or nominee of the Depositary or of the ACD) who has had the relevant duty delegated to it pursuant to the FCA Regulations by the Depositary.
+- These charges vary from country to country depending on the markets and the type of transaction involved.
+Transaction charges accrue at the time the transactions are effected and are payable as soon as is reasonably practicable, and in any event not later than the last Business Day of the month when such charges arose or as otherwise agreed between the Depositary and the ACD.
+Custody charges accrue and are payable as agreed from time to time by the ACD and the Depositary. - Where relevant, the Depositary may make a charge for its services in relation to: distributions, the provision of banking services, holding money on deposit, lending money, or engaging in stock lending transactions, in relation to the Company and may sell or deal in the sale of Scheme Property, provided always that the services concerned and any such dealing are in accordance with the provisions of the Regulations. - 25.7 The Depositary will also be entitled to payment and reimbursement of all costs, liabilities and expenses properly incurred in the performance of, or arranging the performance of, functions conferred on it by the Instrument, the Regulations or by the general law. - On a winding up of the Company or the redemption of a class of shares, the Depositary will be entitled to its pro rata fees, charges and expenses to the date of winding up, the termination, or the redemption (as appropriate) and any additional expenses necessarily realised in settling or receiving any outstanding obligations.
+No compensation for loss of office is provided for in the agreement with the Depositary. - 25.9 Any value added tax on any fees, charges or expenses payable to the Depositary will be added to such fees, charges or expenses. - In each such case such expenses and disbursements will also be payable if incurred by any person (including the ACD or any associate or nominee of the Depositary or of the ACD) who has had the relevant duty delegated to it pursuant to the FCA Regulations by the Depositary.

-23 SHAREHOLDER MEETINGS AND VOTING RIGHTS
+26 Shareholder Meetings and Voting Rights

+26.1 Annual General Meeting

+The Company will not hold annual general meetings.

-23.1 Requisitions of Meetings
+26.2 Requisitions of Meetings

-- 23.1.1 The Company does not hold Annual General Meetings. - 23.1.2 The ACD may requisition a general meeting at any time. - 23.1.3 Shareholders may also requisition a general meeting of the Company.
+- 26.2.1 The ACD may requisition a general meeting at any time. - 26.2.2 Shareholders may also requisition a general meeting of the Company.
 A requisition by shareholders must state the objects of the meeting, be dated, be signed by shareholders who, at the date of the requisition, are registered as holding not less than one-tenth in value of all shares then in issue and the requisition must be deposited at the head office of the Company.
 The ACD must convene a general meeting no later than eight weeks after receipt of such requisition.

-23.2 Notice of Quorum
+26.3 Notice of Quorum

-23.2.1 Shareholders will receive at least 14 days' notice of a shareholders' meeting and are entitled to be counted in the quorum and vote at such meeting either in person or by proxy.
+Shareholders will receive at least 14 days' notice of a shareholders' meeting and are entitled to be counted in the quorum and vote at such meeting either in person or by proxy.
 The quorum for a meeting is two shareholders, present in person or by proxy.
 The quorum for an Adjourned Meeting is also two shareholders present in person or by proxy, however if a quorum is not present from a reasonable time from the time appointed for the meeting then one person entitled to be counted in a quorum shall be a quorum.
 Notices of Meetings and Adjourned Meetings will be sent to shareholders at their registered addresses.

-23.3 Voting Rights
+26.4 Voting Rights